Baghead: Reception

-The film received mostly positive reviews from Duane Byrge (The Hollywood Reporter), Bill Weber (Slant Magazine), Peter Debruge (Variety) and Ty Burr (The Boston Globe).
-It also received two "See It"s from Michael Phillips and Richard Roeper during At the Movies.
 On review aggregator website Rotten Tomatoes the film holds a 79% approval rating, based on 99 reviews with an average rating of 6.6/10.
 The site's consensus reads, "Pitting actors against murderers in a self-aware struggle for stardom, Baghead successfully skates the borders of horror and comedy."
-On Metacritic, Baghead have a rank of 62 out of a 100 based on 23 critics, indicating "generally favorable reviews".
+On Metacritic, Baghead has a rank of 62 out of a 100 based on 23 critics, indicating "generally favorable" reviews.

 Todd Gilchrist of IGN, while attending Los Angeles Film Festival in 2008, wrote: "Mumblecore makes its first horror film with this indie opus".
 Dana Stevens of Slate magazine compared the film to early works by John Sayles and Eric Rohmer.
 The Village Voice's Robert Wilonsky, said that "[the film] better in its first half, when it pokes gentle fun at the film festival circuit where Baghead [has] been stretching its legs since its debut at Sundance in January".

 The DVD release of the film got a score of 8 out of 10 by Christopher Monfette of IGN who called the film "A first-rate horror/comedy mash-up" and "[a] scary, charming, funny, frightening must-scene indie flick".